-Macomb Mountain is located in Essex County, New York.
-The mountain is named after Alexander Macomb.
-He was the Commanding General of the United States Army from 1828 to 1841.
-Macomb was famous for the Battle of Plattsburgh.
-Macomb defeated the 10,531 men of the British Army with only 1,500 men.
+The mountain is named after Alexander Macomb, Commanding General of the United States Army from 1828 to 1841.
+Macomb was famous for the Battle of Plattsburgh, where he defeated 10,531 British troops with only 1,500 men.